StylishThemes/GitHub-Dark/README.md

 - `npx grunt min`: Same as `grunt`, but outputs a minified style.
 - `npx grunt usercss`: Build a [Usercss](https://github.com/openstyles/stylus/wiki/Usercss) style.
 - `npx grunt themes`: Parse all theme files and combine them into minified styles in the `themes` directory.
-- `npx grunt clean`: Reformat `github-dark.css` to conform the style guide.
+- `npm run clean`: Reformat `github-dark.css` to conform the style guide.
 - `npx grunt lint`: Run Stylelint on `github-dark.css`.
 - `npx grunt authors`: Regenerate the `AUTHORS` file based on git history.
 - `npx grunt imagemin`: Minify all images present in the `image` directory.